KrailOrg/krail/docs/userguide/userguide-form.rst

 Defining a Form
 ===============

-To construct a form in Krail:
+To construct a form in Krail (using a Person entity as an example):

  1. Define your form configuration as a sub-class of ``FormConfiguration``, for example ``PersonFormConfiguration``
  2. using either the Direct or Annotation method of creating a ``Sitemap`` entry, set the *viewClass* to ``Form.class``